naturallaw777/Sovran_SystemsOS/for_new_sovran_pros/How To Install Sovran_SystemsOS.md

  6. Once at the command prompt type in `sudo su` to move to the root user
  7. Once logged into the root user type in `passwd` then set the root user password to `a`
  8. Type in `ip a` to get your internal IP address.
 It will usually be `192.1681.1.(somenumber)` make a note of this IP as you will need it later.
- 9. Now, that you are logged in as the root user type in:
+ 9. Now, that you are logged in as the root user type in or copy and paste:

     ```
     curl https://git.sovransystems.com/Sovran_Systems/Sovran_SystemsOS/raw/branch/main/for_new_sovran_pros/psp.sh -o psp.sh